thisisobate/kyverno-website/src/content/docs/policies/pod-security-cel/restricted/require-run-as-non-root-user/require-run-as-non-root-user.md

 ---
-title: "Require Run As Non-Root User in CEL"
+title: 'Require Run As Non-Root User in CEL'
 category: Pod Security Standards (Restricted) in CEL
 version: 1.11.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Containers must be required to run as non-root users.
 This policy ensures `runAsUser` is either unset or set to a number greater than zero.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//pod-security-cel/restricted/require-run-as-non-root-user/require-run-as-non-root-user.yaml" target="-blank">/pod-security-cel/restricted/require-run-as-non-root-user/require-run-as-non-root-user.yaml</a>

 ```yaml